 The National Treasury has issued several guidelines on how counties should spend the available Public finances economically, efficiently, effectively and to the satisfaction of various stakeholders (Chepkemoi, 2013).
 These guidelines are meant to ensure proper financial management practices in the counties in Kenya.
 Despite the several measures to ensure proper financial management many counties failed to make proper decisions in managing of their finances (Mwangi & Kosimbei, 2014).
 In addition, the counties have not practiced proper bookkeeping and budgeting practices more so in their devolved units.
 Consequently, most of these devolved units are unable to pay their creditors on time of which some of the creditors end up suing the counties demanding to be paid (Mwangi, Makau & Kosimbei, 2014).
-Donations and grants from various sources meant for development in the counties are going for months without payment of their salaries.
+Donations and grants from various sources meant for development in the counties are not properly accounted for (Mwangi & Iraya, 2014) and workers in most of counties are going for months without payment of their salaries.
 When county treasuries are questioned about the county expenditures, they are not able to give proper accounting of the use of these finances since they have very incomplete records (Mundu, 2012).